yonas/docker/freebsd-porting.md

     cd src/docker/docker
     git remote set-url origin https://github.com/kvasdopil/docker.git
     git pull
-    cd ../../..

 Now build the docker

     sh hack/make/.go-autogen
+    cd ../../..
     cp -rp src/github.com/docker/docker/vendor/* .
     go build -tags daemon github.com/docker/docker/docker/docker

 This should build the docker executable in current directory.
 You can run docker with command:

-    zfs create -o mountpoint=/dk zroot/docker # this should be short!
-    ./docker -d -b none -e jail -s zfs -g /dk -D
+    zfs create -o mountpoint=/dk zroot/docker # mounpoint should be short ./docker -d -b none -e jail -s zfs -g /dk -D

 After the daemon is started we can pull the image and start the container

     ./docker pull kazuyoshi/freebsd-minimal
-   ./docker run freebsd kazuyoshi/freebsd-minimal uuidgen
+    ./docker run freebsd kazuyoshi/freebsd-minimal echo hello world

-So as we see, container can start and run a program, but running background processes is impossible now (work in progress).
+So containers can be created and started successfully, but interactive applications like csh are not working.